 How to Pickle Green Beans

-This recipe for all-purpose “quickles” (quick pickles, natch) can be applied to all manner of vegetables, which comes in mighty handy when one somehow comes home with 25 pounds of carrots and not a rabbit in sight.
+This recipe for all-purpose "quickles" (quick pickles, natch) can be applied to all manner of vegetables, which comes in mighty handy when you somehow end up with 25 pounds of carrots (or beans, or corn or okra) and not a rabbit in sight.

 Cut or snap the strings from beans and pack into 3 pint jars.